 Full and Empty Flag offset values are user programmable.
-The IDT72255LA/72265LA has internal registers for these offsets.
+The IDT72V261LA/72V271LA has internal registers for these offsets.
 Default settings are stated in the footnotes of Table 1 and Table 2.
 Offset values can be programmed into the FIFO in one of two ways; serial or parallel loading method.
-The selection of the loading method is done using the LD (Load) pin.
-During Master Reset, the state of the LD input determines whether serial or parallel flag offset programming is enabled.
-A HIGH on LD during Master Reset selects serial loading of offset values and in addition, sets a default PAE offset value of 3FFH (a threshold 1,023 words from the empty boundary), and a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary).
-A LOW on LD during Master Reset selects parallel loading of offset values, and in addition, sets a default PAE offset values, and in addition, sets a default PAE offset values.

-value of 07FH (a threshold 127 words from the empty boundary), and a default PAF offset value of 07FH (a threshold 127 words from the full boundary).
+The selection of the loading method is done using the \overline{LD} (Load) pin.
+During Master Reset, the state of the \overline{LD} input determines whether serial or parallel flag offset programming is enabled.
+A HIGH on \overline{LD} during Master Reset selects serial loading of offset values and in addition, sets a default PAE offset value of 3FFH (a threshold 1,023 words from the empty boundary), and a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary).
+A LOW on \overline{LD} during Master Reset selects parallel loading of offset values, and in addition, sets a default $\overrightarrow{\mathsf{PAE}}$ offset value of 07FH (a threshold 127 words from the empty boundary), and a default $\overrightarrow{\mathsf{PAF}}$ offset value of 07FH (a threshold 127 words from the full boundary).
 See Figure 3, Offset Register Location and Default Values.